-30 Since the hydrographs generated by the downscaled hydrology outputs are unique to each GCM/RCP combination, each model also produces its own time series of flooding at each stream segment.
-As one way of summarizing these data, we calculated the total number of flood events across the CONUS in each year of each model simulation.
-We then summarized the distribution of the total number of flood events across all 29 GCMs for each RCP (Figure 5).
-As expected based on our method, the annual number of 1% AEP floods across the CONUS across all models averages approximately 500 events between 2000 and 2020 (~1% of the ~ 57,000 segments in the CONUS).
-This average number of floods increases to approximately 750 events by 2100 under RCP4.5, and up to approximately 1,250 events under RCP8.5.
+summarized the distribution of the total number of flood events across all 29 GCMs for each RCP (Fig. 5).
+As expected based on our method, the annual number of 1 % AEP floods across the CONUS across all models averages approximately 500 events between 2000 and 2020 ($\sim\!1\,\%$ of the $\sim\!57\,000$ segments in the CONUS).
+This average number of floods increases to approximately 750 events by 2100 under RCP 4.5 and up to approximately 1250 events under RCP 8.5.

-- 5 Because a "flood" as defined here is threshold-dependent, uncertainty in the magnitude of the 1% AEP event will affect the exact timeseries of floods at each node for each model.
-We explored the effects of this threshold dependence on the number of floods occurring in each year by introducing a random error of +/-20% into the magnitude of the 1% AEP event at each node (based on our bootstrapping analysis), and re-calculating the timeseries of flooding at each node.
-At a national scale, the effect of this error analysis on the timeseries of flooding is overwhelmed by the inter-model variability in peak flows (see - 10 Supplemental Information File #2).
+Because a flood as defined here is threshold dependent, uncertainty in the magnitude of the 1% AEP event will affect the exact time series of floods at each node for each model.
+We explored the effects of this threshold dependence on the number of floods occurring in each year by introducing a random error of $\pm 20\%$ into the magnitude of the 1% AEP event at each node (based on our bootstrapping analysis) and recalculating the time series of flooding at each node.
+On a national scale, the effect of this error analysis on the time series of flooding is overwhelmed by the inter-model variability in peak flows (see Sect.
+S2).
 As a result, we did not conduct further uncertainty analysis related to the calculation of the 1% AEP flood event.

 Using the time series of flooding for each segment and combining these values across all models, we calculated an average flood frequency by segment for 20-year intervals in the baseline (2001-2020), mid-century (2040-2059), and late century (2080-2099).
-This allowed us to calculate an ensemble-averaged change in flood frequency for each segment, to evaluate
+This allowed us to calculate an ensemble-averaged change in flood frequency for each segment to evaluate where there may be spatially coherent patterns of increased flood risk.
+As shown in Fig. 6, the largest fractional changes in flood frequency across the CONUS occur in the southern Appalachians and Ohio River valley, the northern and central Rocky Mountains, and the Northwest.
+In each of these regions, the ensemble average across models suggests that historical 1 % AEP events could become 2-5 times more frequent by the end of the century.

-- 15 where there may be spatially coherent patterns of increased flood risk.
-As shown in Figure 6, the largest fractional changes in flood frequency across the CONUS occur in the southern Appalachians and Ohio River valley, the northern and central Rocky Mountains, and the Northwest.
-In each of these regions, the ensemble average across models suggests that historical 1% AEP events could become 2-5 times more frequent by the end of the century. - In some regions of the United States (e.g., the southern Appalachians and northern Rocky Mountains), the spatial patterns of increased flood frequency can be explained by the increased occurrence of extreme precipitation events projected by the GCMderived precipitation outputs.
-In other regions such as the Sierras and the Cascades, increases in the frequency of flood events are not as easily explained by changes in precipitation alone.
-In these locations, the increase in frequency of extreme floods more likely reflects changes in the nature of winter precipitation (rain vs snow) compared to baseline conditions (e.g., Das et al., 2013).
+In some regions of the United States (e.g., the southern Appalachians and northern Rocky Mountains), the spatial patterns of increased flood frequency can be explained by the increased occurrence of extreme precipitation events projected by the GCM-derived precipitation outputs.
+In other re-